 |

-together, Kenny Loggins and Jim Messina are sitting side by side in Loggins’
+Sittin’ In together, Kenny Loggins and Jimmy Messina are again

 All this shared activity marks the unexpected and unlikely